TurkeyWorld

 • The first gallery of the Istanbul Carpet Museum

-Holiban carpets date back to the Anatolian era and have motifs that are both abstract and geometric in nature.
-In this section of the museum, you’ll find some of the most well-known carpets in all of Turkey, as well as pieces from the Meluk al-Tawaifi era and Osak carpets from the 16th and 17th centuries.
+Holiban carpets date back to the Anatolian era and have abstract and geometric motifs.
+In this museum section, you’ll find some of the most well-known carpets in Turkey, pieces from the Meluk al-Tawaifi era, and Osak carpets from the 16th and 17th centuries.

 • The second gallery of the Istanbul Carpet Museum

-The second gallery of the Istanbul Carpet Museum is home to antique rugs and carpets from mosques all across Istanbul, including the Mustafa Mosque.
-These rugs are from the Eastern and Central Anatolian regions and date from the 15th to the 20th centuries.
+The second gallery of the Istanbul Carpet Museum is home to antique rugs and carpets from mosques throughout Istanbul, including the Mustafa Mosque.
+From the 15th to the 20th centuries, these rugs are from the Eastern and Central Anatolian regions.

 • The third gallery of the Istanbul Carpet Museum

-In the museum’s third exhibition, visitors may see massive Osak carpets from the 17th and 18th centuries, carpets from the Ottoman era, and depictions of the Suleymaniye Mosque and the Blue Mosque.
-This is also where you’ll find the antique rug and carpet collection.
+The museum’s third exhibition features massive Osak carpets from the 17th and 18th centuries, carpets from the Ottoman era, and depictions of the Suleymaniye Mosque and the Blue Mosque.
+The exhibition also houses the antique rug and carpet collection.

 Sightseeing places around Istanbul Carpet Museum